aloha666/Java2021/Antra Java.md

-**Non-cluster index**:
+**Non-cluster index**: (自定义index) such as Name

-1. - doesn't sort the physical data inside the table
+- doesn't sort the physical data inside the table

 - allow to have more than one non-cluster index per table

+wher the non-cluster index saved? saved with data?

 **B tree vs Hash:**

-B tree: good for range search, O(logn)
+B tree: good for range search, O(logn) B+ tree?

 Hash: effcient for looking up values, not eff for range search

-**Bitmap Index:**
+**Bitmap Index:** use 1 and 0 to represent yes/no, thus a number 101001 represents yes to cloumn 0, 2 and 5 while no to column 1 and 3.

 • columns with low selectivity